mantidproject/mantid/Code/Mantid/docs/source/algorithms/SaveZODS-v1.rst

    -  The grid of points (r = origin+i\*a1+j\*a2+k\*a3) specifies the centers of histogram, not the corners.

 Usage
 -----

 This algorithm can be run on a pre-existing `MDEventWorkspace <http://www.mantidproject.org/MDEventWorkspace>`_ or a newly created one.
-All of the examples below will be done with newly created ones using :ref:`CreateMDWorkspace <algm-CreateMDWorkspace>`.
+The example below will be done with newly created one using :ref:`CreateMDWorkspace <algm-CreateMDWorkspace>`.

 **SaveZODS HKL MDHisto Example**